The new amendments to the Company Act of the Republic of Serbia allow for company director disqualification.

 Once the court order on disqualification becomes final, the court will provide it to the Business Registers Agency so that it may be entered into the Central Register of Temporary Restrictions.
-To search for disqualified company directors by names of companies relevant to their disqualification please visit:
+To search for disqualified company directors by names of companies relevant to their disqualification please visit this link.

 What does it mean for a disqualified director?